• Skip to primary navigation

 Ingredients

-• Active Dry yeast- I do recommend the active dry, if you like instant, you can use it as well.
+• Active Dry yeast- I do recommend the active dry, if you like an instant, you can use it as well.
 Same amount.
 Some people say you need to change your amounts for baking, I am here to tell you, for a simple recipe like this, don't worry about it.

 • Honey- I love the flavor of honey in these rolls.
-If you prefer, you can always use a granulated or brown sugar for this recipe.
+If you prefer, you can always use granulated or brown sugar for this recipe.
 This recipe works best with some type of sweetener.

 • Melted Butter- We use plenty of it in this recipe.
 Not just in the dough, but brushed on top as well.